idle-meerkat/sdevwiki-fork/Switch-Port-Configuration.md

 **NOTE**: duplex can only be set if auto-neogtiation is disabled.
 If you pass duplex parameter when auto-neogtiation is enabled, it is ignored.

 ## NOTES
-* Only odd numbers are supported for Maximum Receive Unit (MRU) configuration on the port.
-This is in keeping with the requirement that MTU is changed together with MTU.
-* Before setting the speed, make sure to configure the port media type.
-* Only the least significant byte of a MAC address can be configured on the port.
-The rest of the MAC address is a common base for all ports.

 * The ethtool `-r` command to restart the auto negotiation is supported only for 1G low speed copper ports.
 * FEC is supported only on SFP ports of 10G speed and higher.

-The following ethtool commands are not supported:
-* `–m` command to read SFP module information.
-* `–p` command to test LEDs on port.

 ## Port Information
 To view the port status and configuration, use the `ifconfig`, `ip link show` and `ethtool` commands.